-No. There is no time limit for initiating a complaint or an investigation.
+No. There is no time limit for initiating a report.
 However, the University is limited in the responsive action it can take once a Respondent is no longer a University member.
 Moreover, the amount of evidence that the campus Title IX office or its designee is able to gather about the prohibited conduct incident may decrease as time passes.